ElementsProject/lightning/doc/lightning-listpeers.7.md

   a number followed by a string unit.
 * *total\_msat*: A string describing the total capacity of the channel;
   a number followed by a string unit.
+* *features*: An array of feature names supported by this channel.

 These fields may exist if the channel has gotten beyond the `"OPENINGD"` state, or in various circumstances: